tinaponting/ai-robots-scrapers/README.md

 ..........................................................................................

 # Updates: **
-###WORKNG ON A NEW LIST, HAVE Patience / working now: Ready - / I more to update, and check so it works, updated Lists!###
+## #WORKNG ON A NEW LIST 260505,ready as fast I have time!, HAVE Patience / working now: Ready - / I more to update, and check so it works, updated Lists!###

 * Updated:260325: LIGHTPD -added, fill in yourself!
 * Updated:260325: Hugo-config.yaml-nothanksAI - At LAst....